Miho19/xv6/README.md

 # xv6_rpi2_port with USB file system

-This project aimed to reintroduce a persistent file system to the [RPI2/3](https://github.com/zhiyihuang/xv6_rpi2_port) port of xv6 by using the USB driver,[uspi](https://github.com/rsta2/uspi).
+This project aimed to reintroduce a persistent file system to the [RPI2/3](https://github.com/zhiyihuang/xv6_rpi2_port) port of xv6 by using the USB driver, [uspi](https://github.com/rsta2/uspi).

 ### Installation